keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 23
+- Adjacency list Dijkstras shortest path
+  - got it working!!!!
+- Played with "The Labyrinth" on CodinGame

 ## Day 22
 - Adjacency list Dijkstras shortest path [link](http://geeksforgeeks.org/dijkstras-algorithm-for-adjacency-list-representation-greedy-algo-8/)
   - working on this for a while and still not working, frustrated.....